 How does the human brain decide what information to attend to and what information to ignore?
 Relevance detection refers to neural processes determining the salience of a stimulus.

 According to the Appraisal Theory of Emotion, relevance detection is mainly modulated by three variables:

-1) Novelty (in terms of familiarity and/or predictability)
+i) Novelty (in terms of familiarity and/or predictability)

-2) Pleasantness (in terms of neutral, positive or negative valence)
+ii) Pleasantness (in terms of neutral, positive or negative valence)

-3) Goal / Need Relevance (in terms of social versus nonsocial or communicative relevance, etc.)
+ii) Goal / Need Relevance (in terms of social versus nonsocial or communicative relevance, etc.)

-Although social information is known to be or high intrinsic relevance to the human organism, and previous fMRI investigations have shown that it likely is processed as an independent and unique stimulus dimension, it remains largely unknown how relevance detection in terms of novelty, pleasantness, and goal/need relevance may interact with the processing of social relevance.
+Although social information is known to be of high intrinsic relevance to the human organism, and previous fMRI investigations have shown that it likely is processed as a unique stimulus dimension, it remains largely unknown how relevance detection in terms of novelty, pleasantness, and goal/need relevance may interact with the processing of social relevance.
 One region of interest for fMRI analyses is the amygdala (see references by Sander, Ousdal, as well as Pessoa and Adolphs), but other brain areas are considered as well.
 I am also interested in individual differences that may influence relevance detection.

-Social versus Emotional Relevance – fMRI
+1) Social Versus Emotional Relevance – fMRI in Healthy Adults

 Firstly, activity was always higher to emotional versus neutral images.
 Second, activity was always higher to social versus nonsocial images.
-And third, activity to social images did not significantly differ as a function of positive versus negative valence, whereas for nonsocial images, activity was higher for negative versus positive images (see Figure above illustrating such pattern in bilateral amygdala).
+And third, while activity to social images did not significantly differ as a function of positive versus negative valence, it was higher for negative versus positive valence for nonsocial images (see Figure above illustrating such pattern in bilateral amygdala).

 Our findings suggest that the human brain, or at least the regions mentioned above, attribute(s) stronger relevance to social (versus nonsocial) information, regardless of valence.
 This reflects the notion that social information is highly salient for human behavior per se.
 In turn, probably because of the higher biological salience in terms of survival, nonsocial negative (versus positive) information is preferentially processed, allowing for a fast detection of potential threats.

-Social versus Emotional Relevance – EEG
+2) Social Versus Emotional Relevance – EEG in Healthy Adults

-In another fmRI study published in Emotion (2013), we examined brain responses to dynamic emotional facial expressions and comparable nonsocial stimuli (“lottery game”) as a function of stimulus novelty and valence.
+In another fMRI study published in Emotion (2013), we examined brain responses to dynamic emotional facial expressions and comparable nonsocial stimuli (“lottery game”) as a function of stimulus novelty and valence.
 Novelty was conveyed by the presence versus absence of surprise, while valence was reflected by positive versus negative versus neutral stimulus content.
 We were especially interested in how the amygdala processes such different kinds of stimulus relevance.

-Our findings revealed an intriguing activation pattern, for both social and nonsocial stimulus processing.
+Our findings revealed an intriguing activation pattern for both social and nonsocial stimulus processing.
 The amygdala did not seem to differentiate between valence and novelty as such, but was more strongly activated to dynamic information containing positive versus negative surprise.
 According to the available literature, and particularly a previous study by Yacubian et al. (2006), such findings suggest that the human amygdala – at least under conditions of uncertainty involving surprise conveyed by dynamic facial expressions – (i) encodes a negative expected value (anticipation of a negative outcome), and subsequently (ii) updates such expectation by means of a negative expected value prediction error if a positive outcome occurs instead.